stanfordroboticsclub/pupperv3-independent-study/docs/course-material/lab-1.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
 Comment out the bang-bang controller.
 #.
 Complete the pd_control function in *src/main.cpp*.
-Your function should return a current command (100mA, 200mA etc) using the PD control law *tau = -Kp \* theta - Kd \* omega*.
+Your function should return a current command (100mA, 200mA etc) using the PD control law *tau = Kp \* (target - theta) + Kd \* (-omega)*.
 #.
 Use Kp = 1000.0 and Kd = 0.0 to start.
 Don't forget the negative signs!
 #.
 Upload code to Teensy
+#. *FEEL* the effect of the PD controller.
 #.
-Play around with the disc.
 What happens when you rotate the disc just a little bit away from the target position?
 What happens when you rotate it a lot away from the target position?
 Do you feel the motor torque increase and then flatten out as you rotate the disc?

 [Insert gif of proper PD joint control]